crdx/docwatch/README.md

 Renders HTML into an HTML page.

-Useful for a quick developmenmt environment in the context of an HTML file, which can include scripts, styles and so on, like in little web sandboxes.
+Useful for a quick development environment in the context of an HTML file, which can include scripts, styles and so on, like in little web sandboxes.

 #### Extending